-The two goals are to better understand Tantra for its own sake, and to understand its complicated relationship with Consensus Buddhism—the current American mainstream.
+The comparison has two goals: to better understand Tantra for its own sake, and to understand its complicated relationship with Consensus Buddhism—the current American mainstream.

 Both these are subgoals of my overall project: I want to help bring into being new Buddhisms that address current and near-future social, cultural, technological, and psychological conditions.
 I believe that future Buddhisms must draw partly from Tantra—as the current Consensus has—but in new ways.